Dental Sedation for Children

 Dentists and some dental treatments can cause fear in children.
 This is usually due to apprehension about the unknown.
 Most often, dental fear in children tends to fade after they become accustomed to visiting the dentist's office.

-In this article, our team at Stonegate Family Dentistry in Murfreesboro, Tennessee, explains more about dental sedation options for kids, as well as any potential side effects that parents should be aware of.
+In this article, dentist in Murfreesboro TN at Stonegate Family Dentistry in Murfreesboro, Tennessee, explains more about dental sedation options for kids, as well as any potential side effects that parents should be aware of.

 Types of Dental Sedation for Children

-In dentistry, sedation is used to relieve pain and anxiety, allowing dentists to complete procedures and treatments more quickly.
+In dentistry, sedation is used to relieve pain and anxiety, allowing dentist in 37129 to complete procedures and treatments more quickly.
 It is utilized in children's dental care to help them cope with their fear of pain while also ensuring that the therapy is effective.

 Below are the different types of sedation used on kids: